yinuoyang/CHero/README.md

     https://github.com/yinuoyang/CHero

 To run:
-    git clone the repository and yarn start to run on the localhost
+    git clone the repository and  use 'yarn start' to run on the localhost

 Deploy version: